aniray2908/satellite-esg-risk-engine/assets/README.md

 This directory stores datasets produced during the pipeline.

-The data layer is divided into two stages:
+The data layer is divided into three stages:

 - **raw/** — direct outputs from satellite extraction
 - **processed/** — engineered datasets used in modeling
+- **templates/** — schema templates for integrating new assets

 ---